VeriorPies/MineCloud/README.md

     - You are all set now!
 Navigate to `/opt/minecloud/server` and start editing the server and world files.
     - When done,  run `sudo /opt/minecloud/server/start_server.sh` to make sure the server can start properly and run `sudo systemctl start minecloud.service` to enable the MineCloud system service again.

-#### Step by step guide for Linux
+#### Step-by-Step Guide for Linux
 - In your EC2 dashboard, click on `Key pairs`, click `Create key pair` on the top right corner.
 - Enter key pair name then click `Create key pair` , your key pair will be downloaded to your /Downloads folder.
 - Open up terminal on your local machine, navigate to the folder the key pair is stored.
-- You need to make sure the pem file can only be access by ourselves or else the ssh client will refuse to establish a connection with the server, thus you need to set the following file permission.
+- You need to make sure the pem file can only be access by yourself or else the ssh client will refuse to establish a connection with the server, thus you need to set the following file permission.

 ```bash
 sudo chmod 400 "name of .pem"